-Barcelona is the most popular city to visit in Spain, which is why it is important to share these great places to visit.
+Barcelona is the most popular city to visit in Spain, which is why it is important for me to share my top 10 places to see in Barcelona.
 Barcelona is a beautiful city with magical architecture and art filling the streets.
 There is so much to see and enjoy while visiting this beautiful city and I wanted to share some of my favorite places with you.

-La Sagrada Familia is probably the most popular site to see in Barcelona.
+La Sagrada Familia is probably the most popular site out of the top 10 places to see in Barcelona.
 This church has been in construction for over 100 years and one of Antoni Gaudi’s most ambitious forms of architecture.
 This church has so much detail and Gaudi was before his time when designing many of his architecture among this city.

 While the exterior of this church may have you fooled for it’s rough edges, remember to never judge a book by its cover.
 The exterior is to most people is not considered beautiful, however, once you seen the interior you will be astonished but all the craftsmanship, detail and beauty it entails.
 Even if you do not like his work, you must appreciate how much detail he spent on creating these beauties especially during the time frame Gaudi was creating these.
 I suggest you buy your tickets ahead of time since there are specific time slots that you need to reserve so you can enter the church.
 Buying tickets day of is a risk since it is usually booked.
 You can purchase them online by visiting this link and can download them to your phone to be scanned.

 RELATED: Spain and Portugal Itinerary